 - Events – i.e. last year’s event vs. this year’s events

 - A/B Test recurring social promotion – i.e. compare this week’s podcast episode promotional cadence to last week’s campaign.

-You can apply this methodology to any recurring project – blogs, webinars, Twitter chats, etc.
+You can apply this methodology to any recurring project – blogs, webinars, Twitter chats (on paid calendar plans), etc.

 Use the findings to set baseline goals for future campaigns and social promotion, improve messaging for recurring projects, and define promotion timelines that are proven to drive engagement on social.

 For more info on the Social Campaign Report, visit this help doc.

 Depending on your industry, there’s probably a specific social channel that drives the most success for your social media strategy.

 Run Social Profile Reports to create a report for Facebook, Twitter (on paid calendar plans), LinkedIn, or Instagram.